 10. Suffolk County, New York

-The eastern end of Long Island is another great east coast vacation spot that many people do not even consider, but everyone should.
-There’s a bit of a New England vibe on this part of the island, even though New York isn’t even part of New England.
+The eastern end of Long Island is another great East Coast vacation spot that many people do not even consider, but everyone should.
+This island has a bit of a New England vibe, even though New York isn’t even part of New England.

 The Hamptons are a high-end, upscale scene that you might be able to weasel your way into if you’re slick.
-Even if you can’t, there are dozens of fantastic beaches and great seafood restaurants in Suffolk County worth trying.
+Even if you can’t, Suffolk County has dozens of fantastic beaches and great seafood restaurants worth trying.
 Anyone who loves the ocean will enjoy a visit to this area.

 11. The Catskills, New York

-These mountains are full of quaint little mountain towns full of New York state history, interesting shops, family-owned restaurants and hotels, spectacular waterfalls, clear lakes, and lots of trails and parks to explore.
+These mountains are quaint little towns full of New York state history, interesting shops, family-owned restaurants and hotels, spectacular waterfalls, clear lakes, and lots of trails and parks to explore.